tinymce/tinymce-docs/_includes/release-notes/new-features.md

 TinyMCE 5.0 codebase has been extensively rewritten with the focus on converting the UI components to a more modern UI framework.
 As a consequence of this rewrite, all the related features have been updated.

-The new framework takes advantage of the latest CSS3 features for consistent styling and is ARIA [IBM standards](https://www.ibm.com/able/checklists.html) compliant.
+The new framework takes advantage of the latest CSS3 features for consistent styling and is ARIA [WCAG 2.1 standards](https://www.w3.org/WAI/standards-guidelines/wcag/) compliant.

 The new UI framework has a stricter API for creating components, which means that the code is more structured and has an in-built validation combined with TypeScript.
 This strictness makes the code cleaner, more stable, and easier to maintain and troubleshoot.